pitosalas/cleancont/output/2021-12-21-can-i-let-one-kid-play-violent-video-games-and-not-the-other-the-information.md

 ---
 title: "Can I Let One Kid Play Violent Video Games and Not the Other? — The Information"
-subtitle: "[ Can I Let One Kid Play Violent Video Games and Not the Other? — The Information](https://www.thein..."
+subtitle: "Can I Let One Kid Play Violent Video Games and Not the Other? — The Information"
 category: "78"
 tags: ["987", "1113", "2072"]
 date: "2021-12-21"